 Know your audience

-48% of consumers want videos to reflect what they are interested in so it makes sense for us to know what our audience wants.
-Sometimes this isn’t easy but the best way to find out is to ask your customers about their needs.
+48% of consumers want videos to reflect what they are interested in, so it makes sense for us to know what our audience wants.
+Sometimes this isn’t easy, but the best way to find out is to ask your customers about their needs.
 What questions do they have about your product?
 Do they hit roadblocks when using your business?
 How can you provide value to them?

 Tell a story

-Armed with knowledge about your customers its time to take that information and turn it into a story.
 Stories help keep people engaged and remember the content.
-There are 7 classic story plots that you can use.
+There are seven classic story plots that you can use.
 Pick one that makes the most sense to communicate your idea.
-For example, the rags to riches plot is useful in explaining case studies.
+For example, the rags-to-riches plot helps explain case studies.

 Use visuals and motion